avanaone/slate/source/includes/_product.md

 --- | --- | ---
-401 | Please login to continue | There is no user authenticated for the supplied `access_token` 422 | Validation error | If there is any validation error
+401 | Please login to continue | There is no user authenticated for the supplied `access_token` 422 | Validation error | If there is any validation error 422 | Variant values not complete | Variant values not complete, missing or exceed the required value 422 | Variants data does not match the variant_id | The `varaint value id` does not belong to `varaint_id`

 <aside class="notice">
 You must replace <code>access_token</code> with your access token recieved upon authorization.